btozer/gmg/paper/gmg.md

 logs and seismic data, are provided. ``GMG`` has been designed with a minimalist user-interface and simple I/O in order to enhance usability and it is expected to be useful for both researchers and teaching of exploration geophysics.
 Most importantly ``GMG`` is fully open source.
-Hence, users can add new functionality that is beneficial to the wider community and the software should naturally become more useful and streamlined over time.
+Hence, providing an environment where users can add new functionality and optimise processes such that the software will naturally become more useful and streamlined over time.

 ``GMG`` makes extensive use of functions from the Scientic Computing in Python (SciPy) package [@oliphant2007].
-In particular, NumPy (Van Der Walt et al., 2011) data structures are used for data handling and computational efficiency.
+In particular, NumPy [@VanDerWalt2011] data structures are used for data handling and computational efficiency.
 Matplotlib (Hunter, 2007) plotting tools are employed for displaying and interacting with graphics.
 The GUI is implemented using the wxWidgets GUI toolkit, wxPython (Rappin and Dunn, 2006).